** Educational Corner **

 Ask for references, because your Breeder is going to be checking yours, too.
 Puppies should be registered AKC, and possibly, cross registered with UKC.
 Registry only with UKC or with any other registry is a red flag.
 This may be a person who is suspended or whose pedigrees cannot be confirmed.
 Honesty in a Breeder matters- if they will lie to a registry, they will lie to you.
 Insist on AKC or AKC+UKC dogs only.
 Not everyone gets along out there.
 You've probably got people you're not friends with, either.
 If one Breeder doesn't care for another, it's not necessarily a reason to turn down a puppy.
 Ask for the names of other Breeders they know, and see what they think of them.
 If they can't name anyone easily, or have only contacts overseas, or the listings they give you come back to any of the flags mentioned above, walk away.
 If you get a bad review when giving out a name or kennel name, ask for independently verifiable information about why you should avoid this kennel, such as a record of animal control violations or convictions for fraud in sales or cruelty.
 Check your facts!

 Ultimately, the only person responsible for placing a healthy, happy puppy into your home is YOU.
 Don't be afraid to ask questions.
 Check your sources.
-If you don't know how, get a member of the parent club to help you and mentor you through it.
+If you don't know how, get a member of the parent club or an all breed club to help you and mentor you through it.
 Established people in the breed are here to help, even when you aren't buying from them.
 And above all, wherever you decide to get your new best friend, please- love them for life.